auturge/auturge/docs/CONTRIBUTING.md

 -   Make the required updates.

--   Re-run the Auturge test suites to ensure tests are still passing.
+-   Re-run the test suites to ensure tests are still passing.

 -   Rebase your branch and force push to your GitHub repository (this will update your Pull Request):